-- Close the bladder ball valve located at the front of the HEATMORTM furnace.
-This valve will ensure no air can enter the bladder. - Close the bottom supply line valve at the back of the HEATMORTM. - Open the top return line valve at the back of the HEATMORTM. - 4) Connect the water source to the fill/drain valve located on the supply fitting and open it - 5) Turn on the source of water. - 6) The pressured water will now flow through and remove the air out of the lines and exchangers as the water flows into the HEATMORTM.

-- 7) Continue adding water until water is level with the relief vent pipe.
-Be careful to minimize overflow. - 8) Turn off the source of water.
+- 1) Close the bladder ball valve located at the front of the HEATMORTM furnace.
+This valve will ensure no air can enter the bladder. - 2) Close the bottom supply line valve at the back of the HEATMORTM. - 3) Open the top return line valve at the back of the HEATMORTM. - 4) Connect the water source to the fill/drain valve located on the supply fitting and open it - 5) Turn on the source of water. - 6) The pressured water will now flow through and remove the air out of the lines and exchangers as the water flows into the HEATMORTM. - 7) Continue adding water until water is level with the relief vent pipe.
+Be careful to minimize overflow.